de-jcup/eclipse-commons/README.md

 here as a simple library which can be used by plugins.

 ## Current version
-0.7.0
-- added SimpleStringUtils.trimRight impl
-- multiple changes for workspace model
-- resource helper can now open editor
+0.7.1
-- workspace model support final
+- speedup workspace model build (possibility) #158
-- added some ui parts for preferences + UIMasterSlaveSupport

 ## Howto use
 See Testcase plugin - there are all features used.